 I have way too many to mention here.
-Some are for their cinematography and others for their story.
-A few that presently come to mind are: "City of Lost Children", "The Elephant Man" and "Le Grande Bleu", ("The Big Blue") by Luc Beeson, as well as "Apocalypse Now" and "One Flew Over The Cuckoo's Nest".
-And the compositional delight of the Polish film, "Ida".
+A few of my favourites are: "City of Lost Children", "The Elephant Man" and "Le Grande Bleu", ("The Big Blue") by Luc Beeson, as well as "Apocalypse Now" and "One Flew Over The Cuckoo's Nest".
 The list is endless!